arsh1991/Fat-Cat/Wiki/Arsh's Log.md

 # Adopted XP Core Value - Communication
+<b>As of week 7</b>, we have nearly completed the game development and have started testing the game.
+We communicated and  re-merged our codes, refactored with patterns.
+As we tested each other's code, communication is required to find and fix bugs.
+I tried to keep everyone on same page by communicating the progress and bugs so that fix could be performed swiftly.
+We are constantly communicating the impediments/bugs which were created due to design problems and sat together to decide an approach to fix them.
+I am trying my best to keep the code in shippable state by communicate and following up on the changes.

 <b>As of week 6</b>, we are now moving towards the completion of the game development.
 We are constantly merging our codes to see the final product which requires team co-ordination and communication.
 Now remaining features are interdependent on different modules, so we are meeting often so that game could be finished off.
 In order to avoid code overwrites, we are communicating before pushing into repository.
 We are constantly in touch on slack and communicating the impediments so that person who is free could work on the tasks which are with other team members and are struck.

 In this week, we started with the Scrum methodology which required changing our working habits for the project.
 The Scrum being more prescriptive than KANBAN requires more descipline.
 I tried to communicate all the changes whole week in order to keep team